'Every relation with being is simultaneously a taking and a being taken, the hold is held' Maurice Merleau-Ponty

 About

-Derek trained in person-centred counselling at the Institute of Education and in existential-phenomenological psychotherapy at the Philadelphia Association and Regent’s College.
-He accredited with the UK Council for Psychotherapy in 2012 and, in addition to working in private practice, has worked in a number of NHS funded psychotherapy and community counselling settings, including with local Mind services in the London boroughs.
-He has published essays on psychotherapy, phenomenology and the arts in the journals Existential Analysis, Hermeneutic Circular, and online Interalia Magazine.
+I trained in person-centred counselling at the Institute of Education and in existential-phenomenological psychotherapy at the Philadelphia Association and Regent’s College, London, first accrediting with the UK Council for Psychotherapy (UKCP) in 2012.
+Working in private practice in London and Oxford, offering one-to-one existential therapy and supervision, I have also worked in a number of NHS funded psychotherapy and community counselling settings, including with local Mind services in the London boroughs.
+I am currently vice-chair and a trustee of The Society for Existential Analysis, an organisational member of the UKCP.

 Articles

-John Berger regarded himself first and foremost as a storyteller and his book and our faces, my heart, brief as photos (first published in 1984) is a collection of stories meditating on time ('Once') and space ('Here').
+'John Berger regarded himself first and foremost as a storyteller and his book and our faces, my heart, brief as photos (first published in 1984) is a collection of stories meditating on time ('Once') and space ('Here').
 And our faces is a short work, just 101 pages, that began, tellingly, as a series of love letters.
-It is a book to which I have returned many times...
+It is a book to which I have returned many times...'

 'Flesh and the Angels', Hermeneutic Circular & Interalia Magazine, October/November 2020.

-I am listening to John Coltrane ablaze with sound.
+'I am listening to John Coltrane ablaze with sound.
 Probing, relentless; beyond now his infamous 'sheets of sound'.
 In My Favourite Things, a signature tune to which he returned many times, recorded at Temple University on 11 November 1966.
 His soprano-horn breath searching and soaring.
 Soaring and then suddenly abandoning into shouts and strange chanting.
-A bursting of himself...
+A bursting of himself...'

 'The Unsettled Sense', Interalia Magazine, September 2022 (revised and edited); Existential Analysis, Journal of the Society for Existential Analysis, 24.1, 2013.

-The eye is a sense organ and an affective organ.
+'The eye is a sense organ and an affective organ.
 It receives and is moved.
 We see and we cry.
 This essay focuses primarily on the eye which sees and, in particular, on seeing as a presence to our experience of the world and others.
-It considers how there is the inherent unsettledness and instability in the phenomenology of seeing...how the phenomenal richness of seeing is, by its nature, in flux and susceptible to disequilibrium; how seeing is therefore also a steadying...
+It considers how there is the inherent unsettledness and instability in the phenomenology of seeing...how the phenomenal richness of seeing is, by its nature, in flux and susceptible to disequilibrium; how seeing is therefore also a steadying...'

 CONTACT